RI-SE/SAVANT/Specification/README.md

 |:---:|:---:|:---:|:---:|:---:|
 | Aruca | 20 | StaticObject | Y ||

+_We will use and record absolute coordinates for Aruca markers.
+This object could have coordinates as a parameter?_

 ### Action tags
 | Tag | UID | Parent | Auto | Description |
 |:---:|:---:|:---:|:---:|:---:|